joergkrause/angular-material-boilerplate/README.md

 The main focus is size of the final app.
 The project has two modes it can be compiled in:

 1. Classic
-2. AOT
+2. AOT (Ahead Of Time)

 Even AOT is build on top of SystemJS and Gulp.
 The outcome is, of course, different:

-1. Classic Compilation using *tsc* and rollup with *systemBuilder*:
+1. Classic Compilation using *tsc* and rollup with *systemJSBuilder*:

-* main.bundle.js.gz : 304 KB (all of Angular and my app) -- 1355 KB unzipped
+* main.bundle.js.gz : 311 KB (all of Angular and my app) -- 1370 KB unzipped
 * vendor.js.gz : 59 KB (all polyfills) -- 182 KB unzipped
 * site.css : 7 KB (Material's CSS) -- 43 KB unzipped

-2. AOT Compilation with *ngc* and rollup with *systemBuilder*:
+2. AOT Compilation with *ngc* and rollup with *systemJSBuilder*:

 * main.bundle.js.gz : 224 KB (all of Angular and my app) -- 1035 KB unzipped
 * vendor.js.gz : 59 KB (all polyfills) -- 182 KB unzipped